 Meghan Lyons MS

-Visit the vitamin aisle in any drug or grocery store, and there is most likely an entire space filled with CoQ10 products.
+Visit the vitamin and supplement aisle in any drug or grocery store, and there is most likely an entire space filled with CoQ10 products.
 Google “CoQ10” and nearly 7 million results appear.
-Read about nutrients for heart health and CoQ10 is sure to be featured.
+Read about nutrients for heart function support and CoQ10 is sure to be featured.
 Without a doubt, people are talking about CoQ10 in a number of different spaces.
 Have you joined the conversation?

 At Nature Made, we are always engaged with the conversations people are having about CoQ10, and have taken particular notice to one that is causing quite a bit of confusion: the ubiquinone vs. ubiquinol debate.
 Recently, some people have been describing ubiquinone—the form of CoQ10 that has been available for years—as inferior now that a new form, ubiquinol, has emerged.
 We’ve seen a lot of conflicting and misleading information on this debate and hope to shed a little light on the real story.